mentainha/m3o/README.md

 ## Overview

-M3O turns public APIs into smaller easier to use Micro services which you can explore, discover and consume as serverless building blocks.
-The platform generates unified api docs, clients and examples which makes it vastly easier to use all the APIs out there.
+M3O transforms public APIs into Micro services which you can explore, discover and consume as serverless building blocks.
+The platform generates unified api docs, clients and examples.
+The API gateway manages access using a pay per request billing model taken from credit in your account.

 ## Features